tweag/chainsail/docs/deployment.md

 For more information see the [`frontend README`](app/client/README#Develop).

+> **Warning**
-:warning: the link provided by the client to download samples won't work when Chainsail is deployed via Minikube, the reason being that the host machine does not see the Minikube-internal DNS server by default.
+> The link provided by the client to download samples won't work when Chainsail is deployed via Minikube, the reason being that the host machine does not see the Minikube-internal DNS server by default.
 To download sampling results, use the following command:

 ```bash
 kubectl exec minio-0 -- curl --output - '<URL from download button>' >results.zip
 ```